Vidhi4401/sign-language-detection/README.md

 ## 🌐 Future Enhancements

 * Support for Indian or other regional sign languages
-* Integration with voice/text translation
+* Integration with voice translation
 * Web-based UI using Streamlit or Flask

 ---